ahmedeleven/schoolsquotations/README.md

 - MySQL 5.7 or higher
 - mysqlclient

-You can install these dependencies using pip.
+You can install other dependencies using pip.
 Run the following command in your terminal:

 ```Bash
 pip install -r requirements.txt